2006 Ford 400: Post-race comments

-After the race, Newman and his crew chief Matt Borland were summoned to meet NASCAR officials for his accident with Montoya on lap 252 so that they could query the pair on whether the contact was done purposefully.
+After the race, NASCAR officials summoned Newman and his crew chief Matt Borland to meet with them about his accident with Montoya on lap 252 so that they could question the pair about whether the contact was intentional.
 Montoya said of the crash after leaving the circuit's infield care center, "It's one of those things that happens in racing.
 The Texaco/Havoline Dodge was a great car today.
 Everybody worked so hard on this racecar.
 It's a shame.
 It's a fast racecar."
-According to Newman, Montoya's car came across the front of his, "I felt bad for the situation because, obviously, it looked like I was retaliating, but that's not the case.
+According to Newman, Montoya's car cut in front of his, "I felt bad for the situation because, obviously, it looked like I was retaliating, but that's not the case.
 That's what we just talked about."

-In the Drivers' Championship, Johnson finished first with 6,475 points, 56 ahead of his nearest rival Kenseth in second.
-Hamlin followed as the highest-placed rookie in third with 6,407 points.
+Johnson won the Drivers' Championship with 6,475 points, 56 more than second-placed Matt Kenseth.
+Hamlin was the highest-placed rookie in third with 6,407 points.
 Harvick and Earnhardt were fourth and fifth with 6,397 and 6,328 points respectively, and Jeff Gordon, Burton, Kahne, Martin, and Kyle Busch rounded out the top ten drivers in the final Chase for the Nextel Cup standings.
 Chevrolet won the Manufacturers' Championship with 279 points.
 Dodge was 76 points behind in second, and Ford was a further point behind in third.
 The race took three hours, 12 minutes, and 23 seconds to complete, and the margin of victory was 0.389 seconds.